Venice Book Fair & Writers Festival will be March

 First comes the writing, then comes the publishing.

-The panels are designed for writers wishing to hone their craft and those eager to learn more about publishing.
-The festival committee has assembled an interesting day for all who attend.
+The panels are designed for writers wishing to hone their craft and readers eager to learn more about publishing.
+The Festival committee has assembled an interesting day for all who attend.

 Since the Venice Writers Festival inception, Hagberg had been a steadfast supporter and speaker.
 Infusing master classes with his own unique wit and expertise, Hagberg always drew a large crowd.

-Help us eulogize Hagberg by bringing your memories of his generosity, advice and talent to the wine and cheese reception concluding the day’s events.
+Help us eulogize David Hagberg by bringing your memories of his generosity, advice, and talent to the Wine and Cheese Reception concluding the day’s events.
 Registrants are invited to join the panelists at 6 p.m. in the Community Room of the library.
 Register for the day at venicewritersfestival@gmail.com.
 Parking is free at the William H. Jervey Jr. Venice Public Library.
 Covered bicycle parking and electric car charging stations are also available.

 11:30 a.m.-noon - Book signing, Alex Marzano-Lesnevich

 1:30 p.m.-2:30 p.m.- Raising a Writer: A Conversation with a Pulitzer Prize-winning journalist and Her Author-Mom, Clarissa Thomasson.
 Thomasson and daughter Lane DeGregory will start promptly at 1:30 p.m.
-Thomasson (saltmarshpublications.com) and DeGregory will offer insights on raising readers, kids who write, write well and win awards.
-Maria Carrillo, deputy editor of the Tampa Bay Times, will moderate.
+Thomasson (saltmarshpublications.com) and DeGregory, a Pulitzer Prize recipient, will offer insights on raising readers, kids who write, write well and win awards.
+Maria Carrillo, Deputy Editor of the Tampa Bay Times, will moderate.

 3 p.m.-4 p.m. - How to Turn Your Expertise into a Book, moderated by Venice High School teacher, Beth Donofrio.
 This is a new panel aimed at helping authorities in their fields become authors.
 Motivational Stories for Every Coach of Every Sport features authors Craig Faulkner, Ray Sinibaldi and Your Mind: An Owner’s Manual for a Better Life featuring author Chris Cortman.